sbharadwajj/point-based-method/README.md

 ## Point-Based Methods

+This repository contains a Point-Based Method that is evaluated on KITTI-360

 #### 1) Envrionment & prerequisites

 Please check `torch-16-cuda10.recipe` for singuarity recipe to build the environment used for the baseline